kiegan/talks/README.md

-# talks
+# Talks
-Repository of talks given
+Repository of slides for talks given by me, Kiegan Rice.